-Janet and I have been talking about a variety of foods I have eaten either in California or in various places in Europe.
-One salad item that we have not made is the Nicoise Salad, so I got the following recipe from the Internet.
+Janet and I talked about a variety of foods I ate either in California or in various places in Europe.
+One salad item that I have not made is the Nicoise Salad, so I got the following recipe from the Internet.

 I will make it and likely modify it and report back to you with the results.
 And I already know the results will be great.

 Note that the text below, excepting parenthesized comments from me, is not mine.

 Salad Niçoise (pronounced nee-suaz) is essentially a French composed salad, much like our American Cobb Salad, but with tuna, green beans, and potatoes, instead of chicken, bacon, and avocado.
 Salad Niçoise hails from Nice, on the Mediterranean Sea, though like so many foods we enjoy here of French origin, it has changed a bit to adapt to our tastes.

 According to the Wikipedia® the Niçoise salads are always made with raw vegetables and served with anchovies.
 Nicoise salads that are served in America are typically served on a bed of lettuce and include cooked green beans and potatoes.
 According to our Paris Insider, the Niçoise salads there are all made with canned tuna.
 Depending on the establishment here, I've had them either with canned or with freshly grilled tuna.